Chocolate Chip Pancakes – simple perfection!

 However you make them, chocolate chip pancakes always draw a crowd.
 And once you add these to your weekly rotation, you’ll wonder why you didn’t start making these sooner!

-Grab a large bowl and whisk egg, milk, and oil until well combined.
+Grab a large bowl and whisk egg, milk, and butter until well combined.

 Add flour, sugar, baking powder, and salt and gently mix on top of the wet ingredients.